carolwargo/BLOG.IT/README.md

 ## Features

-**User Authentication** Users can easily sign up and log in to the site, granting them access to the dashboard where they can create and manage their blog posts.
+**User Authentication** New Users will sign up to create an account and returning Users simply log on to the site to gain access to their personalized dashboard- Where they can create new posts, view all posts and manage their post history.

-**Homepage** The homepage serves as a central hub, displaying existing blog posts (if any) and providing convenient navigation links to the homepage itself, the dashboard, and the login/logout option.
+**Homepage** The homepage serves as a central hub, displaying any existing blog posts and providing convenient navigation to the homepage, the dashboard, and the login/logout functions.

-**Navigation** Users can seamlessly navigate through the site using the provided links.
-If they are not authenticated, they will be prompted to sign up or sign in to gain access to the full functionality.
+**Navigation** Authenticated Users can navigate through the site using the provided links.

+**Post Function** Authenticated users can;

-**Create and Edit Blog Posts** Authenticated users have the ability to create new blog posts by providing a title and content.
-They can also edit or delete their existing blog posts through the dashboard.
+1. create new blog posts by providing a title and content,
+2. edit existing posts,
+3. delete existing posts through the dashboard.

 **Comment System** Users can actively engage with the blog posts by leaving comments.
 Each comment includes the commenter's username and creation date, and they are displayed beneath the corresponding blog post.